Update on June 15th, 2017: Two new coding exercises related to interfaces and abstract classes & abstract methods have been added.

 This course begins by giving a birds-eye view of Java covering everything from origin of Java to installing Java and writing your first Java program.
 Even the most fundamental concepts like compilation & interpretation are explained.
-All other topics are covered in-depth starting from language basics, object-oriented concepts (including relevant Java 8 features like default & static methods in interfaces), JVM, exceptions, IO, data structures, generics, multi-threading, nested classes, enums and lambdas.
+All other topics are covered in-depth starting from language basics, object-oriented concepts & design (including Java 8 features like default & static methods in interfaces), JVM, exceptions, IO, data structures, generics, multi-threading, nested classes, enums and lambdas.

-About the Instructor & On His Motivation for Building This Course
+About the Instructor & On His Motivation for Building This Course:

-I have over 10 years of experience in Java developing complex data integration & mining software for start-ups in silicon valley and elsewhere.
+I have around 15 years of experience in Java developing complex data integration & mining software for start-ups in silicon valley and elsewhere.
 After working for so many years with many excellent engineers, I realized that sometimes we fell short of developing the most effective solutions to some of the problems we were dealing with.
 This sometimes led to several rounds of refactoring resulting in loss of valuable time.
 This made me realize that it was a result of not being taught Java programming in the right way.
-I realized that a more holistic approach to teaching Java is needed where the language features are taught along with the best practices & design principles that any serious developer must know.
-This course is a result of this realization and it has taken me around 2 years of full-time effort (considered equivalent to a decade if working on a part-time basis) in developing it.
+I realized that a more holistic approach to teaching Java is needed where the language features are taught along with best practices & design principles that any serious developer must know.
+This course is a result of this realization and it has taken me around 3 years of full-time effort (considered equivalent to a decade if working on a part-time basis) in developing it.
 Building this course itself has been a wonderful journey for me and I hope you will also find this course to be equally enriching.
 I will continue to devote myself in building this course towards making it one of the best Java courses out there.
 Always, feel free to message me if you have any questions and I promise to address them as quickly as I can (almost always well within a day :)).

 This lesson discusses the core attributes and principles of Java.